-The main street, "Grand Rue" is less crowded during the evening.
+The main street, "Grand Rue" is quiet in the evening but overrun during the day.

 You will love to stay on the island for one night.
 Enjoy the mystic atmosphere in the narrow alleys when day visitors left the island.
 Experience the sunrise in front of Mont Saint Michel.
 The best-rated charming hotel for Mont Saint Michel is the "Auberge Saint Pierre".
-You'll feel like in Hogwarts from Harry Potter.
+You'll feel like you are in Harry Potter's Hogwarts.

 Another cheaper option but not in such a magical location is the “Le Relais Saint Michel”.
 Ask for a room with a Mount St. Michel view.
 The hotel is situated just next to the walkway.

 The closest campground is “Camping du Mont Saint-Michel”.
 It’s just the location next to the walkway to Mont Saint Michel, which makes it worth staying here.
 The campsites are not big.
 The facilities are ok, more or less.
 You can check in 24 hours at the hotel reception, and the staff is super friendly.
 If you plan to stay just for one night, it’s fine, but for a couple of days you better choose “Camping aux Pommiers - Mont Saint Michel”.
 The facilities are well maintained.
 Plenty of showers and dishwashing sinks are available.
 An indoor pool and cabins with a private bathroom are also offered.
 The campground is open from the end of March until the beginning of November.